- Full Itinerary

 - Experience history and grand scenery on Michigan’s Keweenaw Peninsula

-- Witness peak fall migration along Lake Superior's scenic coastline
+- Witness Lake Superior's scenic coastline and delve into its unique geology

 - Cross the ocean-like waters of Lake Superior to Rock Harbor on Isle Royale